ebzzry/ebzzry.github.io/en/fkd/emacs-racket.md

 The first expression loads Geiser, itself.
 The second one specifies that it won’t prompt you for other implementations if it finds them.
+The last one is optional—it enables you to execute

+    M-x geiser-save RET

-The last one is optional—it enables you to execute `M-x geiser-save RET` in the REPL buffer to force saving of the history to the disk file, which is `~/.geiser_history.racket`, by default.
-It is useful if you want to save your REPL session, immediately (Nothing is more horrifying than losing **THAT** expression).
-For all the Emacs code above, to take effect, you can evaluate them now using members of the eval-* troupe (`eval-defun`, `eval-last-sexp`, `eval-region`), or, you can still opt to respawn a new Emacs process.
+in the REPL buffer to force saving of the history to the disk file, which is found in `~/.geiser_history.racket`, by default.
+It is useful if you want to save your REPL session, immediately.
+Nothing is more horrifying than losing **THAT** expression.
+For all the Emacs code above, to take effect, you can evaluate them now using members of the EVAL troupe—`eval-defun`, `eval-last-sexp`, `eval-region`—or, you can still opt to respawn a new Emacs process.

 <a name="usage"></a> Usage